 These are pretty similar to the first form, except for a couple of things:

-• I've used the names of the mobile providers where I live for the SMS form.
+we saw before, this changes the keyboard layout on mobile, this time to a numeric keypad. - I've used the names of the mobile providers where I live for the SMS form.
 If you like, you can use your local providers instead.

 But now if you look at the page, all three forms are visible.
 Let's add some CSS to hide them all:

-This rule applies to elements with that hbd class, which we added to all three forms.
+class, which we added to all three forms.
 Now if you check the page, you shouldn't see any forms.

 The only thing left to do now is add a little tiny bit of Javascript to show the right form when you select something in the drop-down.
-First we need to create a file to contain our Javascript and link to from index.html.
+First we need to create a file to contain our Javascript and link to from index.html

-Just like we did with the CSS file back when we were first creating the page, create a new file called 4min.js and save it in the js directory.
-Now add a second <script> element right after the existing one that pulls in the Foundation Javascript file, down towards the bottom of index.html so that it looks like this:
+Just like we did with the CSS file back when we were first creating the page, create a new file called 4min.js

-Now in 4min.js, add this:
+Now in 4min.js

 This says "when the page finishes loading, run whatever code is inside the curly braces."